Azure/azure-iot-sdks/doc/iotcertification/iot_certification_linux_c/iot_certification_linux_c.md

--   Computer with GitHub installed and access to the [azure-iot-sdks](https://github.com/Azure/azure-iot-sdks) GitHub private repository.
+-   Computer with GitHub installed and access to the [azure-iot-sdks](https://github.com/Azure/azure-iot-sdks) GitHub public repository.
 -   SSH client, such as [PuTTY](http://www.putty.org/), so you can access the command line.
 -   Required hardware to certify.

-***Note:*** *If you haven't contacted Microsoft about being an Azure Certified for IoT partner, please submit this [form](<https://iotcert.cloudapp.net/>) first to request it and then follow these instructions.*
+***Note:*** *If you haven't contacted Microsoft about being an Azure Certified for IoT partner, please submit this [form](<https://catalog.azureiotsuite.com/>) first to request it and then follow these instructions.*

 <a name="Step-1-Configure"></a>
 # Step 1: Sign Up To Azure IoT Hub